drone/autoscaler-docs/content/faq/licensing/do-i-need-to-purchase-a-commercial-license.md

 weight: 2
 ---

-You will need to purchase a commercial license if you do not qualify for the additional usage grant.
+You need to purchase a commercial license if your company has over 1,000,000 USD total revenue in the prior tax year or over 100 employees.
 Please contact our [sales team](mailto:sales@drone.io) to inquire about purchasing a commercial license.